Sniper Elite: Resistance: Story

-Infiltrating this chateau based on the intel from the previous attack on Fort Rouge, he finds out that Kleine Blume is being delivered by the real superweapon: the Zugwerfer, a form of train-mounted artillery to launch the special warheads.
-There are 5 in total, but the other three have already left for Amiens.
-Nevertheless, he destroys the lone Zugwerfer he finds in the chateau and heads for Amiens.
+Infiltrating the Vallee des Dieux chateau based on the intel from the previous attack on Fort Rouge, Harry uncovered a V1 rocket launch site, witch the allies think is how the Kleine Blume is being deployed by, only to discover a secret facility hidden underneath the chateau, where it is revealed that the weapon would be delivered by a different superweapon: the Zugwerfer, a form of train-mounted artillery to launch the special warheads.
+There were 5 in total, but 3 had already left for Amiens.
+Nevertheless, he destroys the lone Zugwerfer he finds in the chateau railyard and heads for Amiens.

 Once in Amiens, Hawker finds out that when he finishes his mission by trapping the Zugwerfers for an RAF bombing, he will not be able to escape in time.
-As he stands on the railing of a tunnel and ponders his impending death, a stray Zugwerfer appears, carrying the head of Special Committee C, a rogue faction unknown to even the highest levels of Nazi leadership: Obergrüppenführer Otto Kruger.
+As he stands on the railing of a tunnel and ponders his impending death, a stray Zugwerfer appears, carrying the remaining crates of Kleine Blume and the head of Special Committee C, a rogue Nazi faction unknown to even the highest levels of Reich's leadership: Obergruppenführer Otto Kruger.

 Hawker jumps onto the roof of the train just as it enters the tunnel.
-A bomb detonates outside, forcing the train to crash at the end of said tunnel.
+The RAF bomber drops its bomb at the entrance of the tunnel, forcing the train to crash.
 As Kruger limps away from the crash, a motorbike with two German soldiers shows up, and they ask if he is okay.

 Kruger shoots them to erase any evidence and gets on the motorbike to escape, just as Hawker finally comes to his senses.
 He gets on the balcony of the station and takes a shot, killing Kruger and saving countless lives.
 He meets back up with his allies, who tell him there might be another mission soon.